What if a small blue pill could safeguard your health, protecting you from a virus that sickens and kills millions of women around the globe?

 What does PrEP cost?

 If not, or you’re uninsured, Nurx matches you with a payment assistance program.
-The vast majority of women getting PrEP via Nurx spend little to nothing for Truvada each month.
+The vast majority of women getting PrEP via Nurx spend little to nothing for Truvada or Descovy each month.

 Now you’re armed with knowledge, what are you gonna do next?
 Click here now to take charge of your health with the preventative HIV solution PrEP.